nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

     - all immunisations where `notGiven` is set to `true` or `false` shall be returned

-  - and when the `includeDissentConsent` part parameter is set to `false` or not supplied:
+  - and when the `includeStatus` part parameter is set to `false` or not supplied:

     - only immunisations will be returned

-  - and when the `includeDissentConsent` part parameter is set to `true`:
+  - and when the `includeStatus` part parameter is set to `true`:

-    - An [`Observation - uncategorised`](accessrecord_structured_development_observation_uncategorisedData.html) resource for each consent or dissent for immunisations will also be returned.
+    - [`Observation - uncategorised`](accessrecord_structured_development_observation_uncategorisedData.html) resources representing the status of patient's immunisations will also be returned.

 ##### Uncategorised data #####